This reference article explains how to use Braze Segment Funnels, their best practices, and some example use cases.

-Segment funnels allows you to see how each added filter impacts the your segment statistics.
+Segment funnels allow you to see how each added filter impacts your segment statistics.
 When creating a segment, a row of data will appear under each filter.
 This data will provide the following information for users that are targeted by all filters up to that point:

 - The total number of users targeted and the percentage of your audience base

 - The LTV and LTV for paying users

 - The number of users opted in to email